 Swelling, redness, abdominal pain, and headaches are also symptoms you should bring up to your doctor.
 Should you have any additional concerns about growing pains and your child, please feel free to call your doctor or our 5-star podiatry office in Stafford TX to further discuss a plan best suited for your child.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Stafford TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Stafford TX, by clicking here or by calling 281.397.3487.